charliejllewellyn/aws-security-workshop/detection/README.md

 1. Go back to the GuardDuty console and select **Findings** from the left menu.
 After about 5 minutes you should see notifications that the bad host was accessed.
     ![sg change](https://github.com/charliejllewellyn/aws-security-workshop/blob/master/images/detection/GuardDuty_finding.png)

+1. Finally go to your email to view the notification generate by CloudWatch to notify the team of the threat.

 </details>

+This concludes the detection module, in the [next](../response) module we'll look at how we can start to respond to events raised via the mechanisms shown above.